contagon/handbook/handbook/38-church-policies-and-guidelines.md

 It is not right for a person to take his or her own life.
 However, only God is able to judge the person’s thoughts, actions, and level of accountability (see [1 Samuel 16:7](https://www.churchofjesuschrist.org/study/scriptures/ot/1-sam/16.7?lang=eng#p7); [Doctrine and Covenants 137:9](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/137.9?lang=eng#p9)).

 The family, in consultation with the bishop, determines the place and nature of a funeral service for the person.
 The family may choose to use Church facilities.
-If the person had received the temple endowment, he or she may be buried in temple clothing.
+If the person was endowed in life, he or she may be buried or cremated in temple clothing.

 Those who have lost a loved one to suicide can find hope and healing in Jesus Christ and His Atonement.

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)For information about suicide prevention and ministering, see [suicide.ChurchofJesusChrist.org](https://suicide.ChurchofJesusChrist.org).

-### 38.6.20 Surgical Sterilization (Including Vasectomy)
+### 38.6.21 Surgical Sterilization (Including Vasectomy)

 See [38.6.4](38-church-policies-and-guidelines.md#3864-birth-control).

-### 38.6.21 Surrogate Motherhood
+### 38.6.22 Surrogate Motherhood

 The pattern of a husband and wife providing bodies for God’s spirit children is divinely appointed (see [2.1.3](2-supporting-individuals-and-families.md#213-parents-and-children)).
 For this reason, the Church discourages surrogate motherhood.
 However, this is a personal matter that is ultimately left to the judgment and prayerful consideration of the husband and wife.

 Children who are born to a surrogate mother are not born in the covenant.
-Following their birth, they may be sealed to parents only with the approval of the First Presidency (see [38.5.2.7](38-church-policies-and-guidelines.md#38527-children-conceived-by-artificial-insemination-or-in-vitro-fertilization)).
+Following their birth, they may be sealed to parents only with the approval of the First Presidency (see [38.4.2.7](38-church-policies-and-guidelines.md#38427-children-conceived-by-artificial-insemination-or-in-vitro-fertilization)).

-### 38.6.22 Transgender Individuals
+### 38.6.23 Transgender Individuals

 Transgender individuals face complex challenges.
-Members and nonmembers who identify as transgender﻿—and their family and friends﻿—should be treated with sensitivity, kindness, compassion, and an abundance of Christlike love.
+Members and nonmembers who identify as transgender—and their family and friends—should be treated with sensitivity, kindness, compassion, and an abundance of Christlike love.
 All are welcome to attend sacrament meeting, other Sunday meetings, and social events of the Church (see [38.1.1](38-church-policies-and-guidelines.md#3811-attendance-at-church-meetings)).

 Gender is an essential characteristic of Heavenly Father’s plan of happiness.
 The intended meaning of _gender_ in the [family proclamation](https://www.churchofjesuschrist.org/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng) is _biological sex at birth._ Some people experience feelings of incongruence between their biological sex and their gender identity.
 As a result, they may identify as transgender.
 The Church does not take a position on the causes of people identifying themselves as transgender.

 Most Church participation and some priesthood ordinances are gender neutral.
 Transgender persons may be baptized and confirmed as outlined in [38.2.3.14](38-church-policies-and-guidelines.md#382314-persons-who-identify-as-transgender).
 They may also partake of the sacrament and receive priesthood blessings.
-However, priesthood ordination and temple ordinances are received according to birth sex.
+However, priesthood ordination and temple ordinances are received according to biological sex at birth.

-Church leaders counsel against elective medical or surgical intervention for the purpose of attempting to transition to the opposite gender of a person’s birth sex (“sex reassignment”).
+Church leaders counsel against elective medical or surgical intervention for the purpose of attempting to transition to the opposite gender of a person’s biological sex at birth (“sex reassignment”).
 Leaders advise that taking these actions will be cause for Church membership restrictions.

 Leaders also counsel against social transitioning.
-A social transition includes changing dress or grooming, or changing a name or pronouns, to present oneself as other than his or her birth sex.
+A social transition includes changing dress or grooming, or changing a name or pronouns, to present oneself as other than his or her biological sex at birth.
 Leaders advise that those who socially transition will experience some Church membership restrictions for the duration of this transition.

 Restrictions include receiving or exercising the priesthood, receiving or using a temple recommend, and receiving some Church callings.
 Although some privileges of Church membership are restricted, other Church participation is welcomed.